tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 Let's skip to the bottom row because it uses the same coordinates, points and theming as the top row.
-The plot visualizes the posterior fits (the estimated mean) as a median and a 95% interval.
+The plot visualizes the posterior fits (the estimated mean) as a median and 95% interval.
 [tidybayes](https://github.com/mjskay/tidybayes) makes the process straightforward with `add_fitted_draws()` to add model fits onto a dataframe and with `stat_lineribbon()` to plot a line and ribbon summary of a posterior